UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

 Generating a report about all the donors requires knowledge of all the donors, so that code belongs in the ``DonorCollection`` class.

-Hint:
-You've previously sorted simple data structures like list and dictionaries, but here we're dealing with objects - not to worry that is a really simple thing to do with python!
-You can use `operator.attrgetter` with a sorted function (review python docs for usage documentation).
+.. note:: You've previously sorted simple data structures like list and dictionaries, but here we're dealing with objects -- not to worry, that is a really simple thing to do with python!
+You can use ``operator.attrgetter`` with the ``sorted`` function (review the python docs for usage documentation) to make it easy to sort based on various attributes of a Donor.

 Command Line Interface
 .......................

 **Module responsible for main program flow (CLI - Command Line Interface)**

-Let's call this module ``cli_main.py`` to represent the entry point for the mailroom program.
+Let's call this module ``cli.py``.
 This module will be using the classes we defined: ``Donor`` and ``DonorCollection``.
 It will also handle interaction with the user via the ``input`` function calls that gather user input and to provide the output to the console.

 What should go into this module?